As Florence draws near, historic Wilmington, N.C., puts on brave face

-WILMINGTON, N.C.
-(Reuters) - From a hipster bar to a Waffle House, from a bodega to a deli, a few pockets of life remained in Wilmington’s historic downtown on Wednesday, welcoming patrons for a last beer and a bite as the threat of Hurricane Florence loomed large.
+WILMINGTON, N.C., Sept 12 (Reuters) - From a hipster bar to a Waffle House, from a bodega to a deli, a few pockets of life remained in Wilmington’s historic downtown on Wednesday, welcoming patrons for a last beer and a bite as the threat of Hurricane Florence loomed large.

 But the brave face belied a larger concern about some of the more vulnerable buildings in Wilmington’s eight historic districts, part of the charm that brings throngs of tourists to the North Carolina port city.